CLUBS AND OTHER ACTIVITIES

 WRMS has several clubs and activities for students.
 Each club has a staff sponsor.
 We encourage as many students as possible to become active in the school-sponsored activities.

-The WRMS Honor Society promotes academic achievement and outstanding character.
+Only eighth grade students are eligible to become WRMS Beta Club members.
+The Beta Club promotes academic achievement and outstanding character.
 Members are expected to hold fast to the principles of citizenship, scholarship, and service that the organization is based on.
-Requirements for membership include: A grade point average of at least a 93 with no semester report card grade below a 90 and a good conduct record.
+Requirements for membership include: all A's and B's on report cards and a good conduct record.

 The National Society of Professional Engineers and CAN Insurance Companies founded math counts in 1983.
 Current sponsors include the National Council of Teachers of Mathematics, NASA, and the General Motors and Cray Research Foundations.
 Math Counts, held at the WRMS, offers students of all ability levels an opportunity to meet after school once a week to study together and receive help from math teachers.
 In January students who would like to be on the Math Counts team may take a test to qualify.
 Four Math Counts team members and one alternate from seventh and eighth grade will attend the chapter competition in February.All County Band and Chorus:

 Any choral or band student may audition to participate in the All-County Band or Chorus.
 This is sponsored by Rockingham County Schools and is an excellent opportunity for our students.